 McCarn Settlers in United States in the 19th Century

-- Lizzie McCarn, aged 20, who emigrated to the United States from Mullingar, in 1899
+- Lizzie McCarn, aged 20, who immigrated to the United States from Mullingar, in 1899

 McCarn Settlers in United States in the 20th Century